thanos-io/thanos/docs/components/query.md

                                  labels that are irrelevant for the partition as it allows the distributed engine to ignore them for some optimizations.
-If this is empty then all labels are used ase partition labels.
+If this is empty then all labels are used as partition labels.
       --query.promql-engine=prometheus
                                  Default PromQL engine to use.
       --query.replica-label=QUERY.REPLICA-LABEL ...